Tearsheet

 AI Analysis | Feedback

-Designer Brands Inc. (DBI) operates primarily in the footwear and accessories markets in North America, specifically the U.S. and Canada.
+Designer Brands Inc. operates primarily in the footwear and accessories markets in North America.
+The addressable markets for their main products in this region are substantial.

 Footwear Market